bhavyejain/ML-coursera-matlab/README.md

 Logistic-regression folder contains an implementation of the Logistic Regression algorithm.
 (Week 3) The algorithm has been implemented in both, a regularized as well as an unregularized fasion.

+Multi-class-classification-and-neural-networks folder contains my implementation of one-vs-all method of multi class classification.
+As the second part of the exercise, there a code for the feedforward propagation algorithm for an already trained neural network for handwritten digit recognition.